Primary Enforcement Authority for the Underground Injection Control Program

 What is UIC primary enforcement responsibility (primacy)?

-Primary enforcement responsibility, often called primacy, refers to state, territory, or tribal responsibilities associated with implementing EPA approved UIC programs.
-A state, territory, or tribe with UIC primacy, or primary enforcement authority oversees the UIC program in that state, territory, or tribe.
+Primary enforcement responsibility, often called primacy, refers to state, territory, or Tribal responsibilities associated with implementing EPA approved UIC programs.
+A state, territory, or Tribe with UIC primacy, or primary enforcement responsibility, oversees the UIC program in that state, territory, or Tribe.

-Use your cursor and hover over the states in the map below, or refer directly to the table, for state-specific primacy information.
+Use your cursor and hover over the states, tribes and territories (all referred to collectively as “State”) in the map below, or refer directly to the table, for state-specific primacy information.

 UIC Primacy Map